Overall score

 Ngunnawal pulls ahead on housing affordability and a quieter safety profile, whereas Mount Gambier is the better pick for schools and education options and walkability.
 Ngunnawal generally means more sought-after housing, while Mount Gambier leans toward more approachable housing costs.

-Retirees and investors may find Ngunnawal the better fit, while families and households prioritising schools are more likely to prefer Mount Gambier.
+Retirees and investors may find Ngunnawal the better fit, while households prioritising schools are more likely to prefer Mount Gambier.